 I was a weird kid in disguise.
-That combination — the disguise and the weirdness equally — populates my story.
-I can’t pretend, ever, that I’ve known the suffering that comes with being blatantly, overtly the persecuted or odd kid out.
-It’s an incredible privilege, being able to pass as I did.
-As twisted as the inside was, I could pass with three keys: pretty enough, a white girl, and no weight problem.
-(I was freakishly tall starting young … that was something.)
-I could also pass because I could read every room well without knowing I was doing it.
-And I cared so much about pleasing the room.
+That combination — the disguise and the weirdness equally — defines my whole story.
+I can’t ever pretend I’ve known the suffering of being blatantly, overtly the persecuted or odd kid out.
+I had incredible privilege, being able to pass under the radar as much as I did.
+As twisted as the inside was, I had three golden keys in our culture: I was a straight white girl, pretty enough, and didn’t have a weight problem.
+(I was freakishly tall by about five … a backhanded bonus.)
+I also got by in the world because I could read every room well without knowing I was doing it.
+And in my world it mattered a lot to please the room.

-I had that emotional bond to non-humans, too.
-Sure I loved my pets like a lot of kids do, but I also communed with less popular life forms.
-I collected rocks, talked with flower buds as I carefully peeled their outer layers to reach their true personality, and assembled snails in their families of varying but accurate numbers on the front porch.
-Equally attentive to all of my relationships, I knew every ordinal number and every alphabet letter by its gender and character traits (recognizing the gender-fluid ones too).
-I found faces in hedges and trees that told me their souls’ age.
+I had an instinctive connection to non-humans too.
+Sure, I loved my pets like any kid, but I also communed with less popular life forms.
+I collected rocks, talked with flower buds as I peeled their layers to reach their true personalities, and assembled snails in families on the front porch.
+Attuned to even more abstract relationships, I knew every number and alphabet letter by its gender and character traits (recognizing which ones were gender-fluid too).
+I saw faces in hedges and heard trees tell me their soul age.
 I talked to and through dolls.

 And I listened hard to the strangers’ voices pronouncing my thoughts that didn’t come from me.
 Sometimes they yelled all at once, and I’d dance as fast as I could back into my disguise.
 Perfection was valuable armor, and I followed its lead for years and years.